Frederick Williamson Bowls

 Calipers

-Here is a set of wooden calipeers
+Here is a set of wooden calipers

 Wooden calipers, 6" throat.
 Notice reference marks on the right side.